tilburgsciencehub/website/content/building-blocks/configure-your-computer/automation-and-workflows/commandline.md

 {{% tip %}}

 Why Cygwin?
-* We will uses Cygwin as our command line tool, and unlike other Windows shells such as PowerShell it uses Unix syntax.
+* We will use Cygwin as our command line tool, and unlike other Windows shells such as PowerShell it uses Unix syntax.
 *  Anywhere throughout the remainder of the installation guide where we suggest you to enter a command into a terminal, enter the text-based command into your Cygwin terminal followed by pressing `Return`, for example:

         userName@computerName: ~$ whoami